patrickbwarren/qgis3-survex-import/README.md

 *declination <specified> ; if you need to explicitly specify such...
 *end <subsurvey>
 ```
-Usually, this would be spread across separate `*include` files and
+Usually, this would be spread across separate `*include` files, and
-indeed one would normally split out each individual survey trip into
+indeed one should normally split out each individual survey trip into
 its own `.svx` file, with its own `*begin` and `*end`.
 Discussion of
 such 'best practice' for organising cave survey data is probably best
 left to another place though!